 Research/Scholarly Interests Immunohematology and Transfusion Medicine (ABO blood groups and lifespan), and CLS workforce issues.

 Service North Carolina Association of Blood Bankers; UNC Chapel Hill Faculty Governance including Faculty Council, Fixed-Term Faculty Committee, Committee on Scholarships, Awards and Student Aid; Alpha Chi Omega, Epsilon Chi Chapter, Faculty Advisor.

 Experience Faculty member since 2002.
 Seven years experience working in Transfusion Medicine at Rowan Regional Medical Center and UNC Hospitals.
 Former Medical Laboratory Specialist at UNC Hospitals.

-Laine Stewart, BS, MLS(ASCP)CM Instructor, Clinical Education Coordinator
+Laine Stewart, BS, MLS(ASCP)CM Assistant Professor, Clinical Education Coordinator

 Education BS in Clinical Laboratory Science from UNC-CH.